KislakCenter/digital-beehive/_alpha4/alpha_0702.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0506/329,4553,600,180/250,/0/default.jpg
 label: Perfection
 location: "<a href='/digital-beehive/toc/toc2_029/'>Full Page</a>"
-issue: The entry continues onto the next page.
+issue: This entry continues this topic on the following page of the Alvearium as Perfection, continued.
 also_in_entry:
 order: '050'
 layout: alpha_item